SoroushXYZ/ContractTester/README.md

-# My Next.js Smart Contract Interaction App
+# Smart Contract Interaction App

 This Next.js TypeScript application allows you to interact with smart contracts on various blockchains.
 It utilizes the [ThirdWeb library](https://github.com/thirdweb-dev) to manage blockchain functionality.